kudobuilder/kudo/CONTRIBUTING.md

     git commit -s -m 'This is my commit message'

+And the following command will make sure you don't need to remember to add the `-s` every time:

+    git config --local --add alias.commit "commit -s"

 You can find the full text of the DCO here: https://developercertificate.org/

 ## Contributing Steps